 Fabulous food, fresh local produce combine to make the perfect ingredients for your food shopping.
 In Spain you can still shop for specific items at individual shops, this is one of the things that we love- the individuality.
 You go to la panaderia to buy bread, la confiteria for pasties and cakes, la verduleria is the greengrocers, la carniceria for your meat and la pescaderia is the fishmonger.
 Yes, there are the big supermarkets similar to the UK.
-It’s still traditional here, and at Lifestyle in Spain that’s the way we like it.
+It’s still traditional here and that’s the way we like it!

 The Covered Market.